cwinters/cwinters.github.io/about/index.md

 My name is Chris Winters.
 I'm married to Barbara Alsko and we have one kid ([Ella](http://www.flickr.com/photos/cwinters/tags/ella/)) and two cats.
-I currently work at
-[LightSide Labs](http://www.lightsidelabs.com/), which is part of [Turnitin](http://www.turnitin.com), as a software developer, and you can find out more boring work-related stuff at [LinkedIn](http://www.linkedin.com/in/winterschris).
+I currently work at [Turnitin](http://www.turnitin.com) as a software developer, and you can find out more boring work-related stuff at [LinkedIn](http://www.linkedin.com/in/winterschris).